r-suzuki/wayback/README.md

 ## Overview

-`wayback` make a virtual CRAN snapshot for source packages.
+`wayback` makes a virtual CRAN snapshot for source packages.
 It automatically downloads `tar.gz` files with dependencies, all of which were available on a specific day.